caleb531/automata/README.md

 5. `final_states`: a `set` of final states for this DFA

+6. `allow_partial`: optional; if `True`, permits the DFA to have states that do not map to every single input symbol

 ```python
 from automata.fa.dfa import DFA
 # DFA which matches all binary strings ending in an odd number of '1's